 In fact, acquiring one solution and leaving the other will essentially narrow down how much responsibility can the company take for running the phone system.
 More importantly, the decision will also touch on the amount of control the organization intends to have over the PBX phone system.

 see; Call Center software

 Specifically, acquiring a cloud-based PBX phone system does not require a lot of funds upfront.
 Being a subscription-based service, the initial cost of acquiring cloud PBX is actually much lower.
 Likewise, the pricing model for cloud PBX tends to be flexible.
 Hence, customers have a choice of committing to making manageable payments on a monthly or annual basis.
 The initial cost of the acquisition depends on the projected resource requirement and actual usage requirement.

 When a customer purchases an on-premise solution, the initial cost of acquisition will definitely be higher.
 Because the cost of the PBX appliance including the connection modules will have to be paid upfront.
 Actually, this arrangement will be cheaper in the long run.
 For there will be no monthly payments which can sometimes be inconveniencing in case of late remittance.

-The VoIP PBX Installer
+The On-Premise PBX Installation

 see also; the IVR system

 On the other hand, by installing a cloud-based PBX system, the customer has chosen to delegate full ownership of the voice system.
 Functions to do with trunk management, extensions, and the overall PBX administration will have to be done online via a cloud-based account.
 The solution gets delivered through the internet.
-In as much as cloud-based solutions come with VoIP software for contact centres, the customer will have to purchase the physical desk phones.
+In as much as cloud-based solutions come with VoIP software for call center, the customer will have to purchase the physical desk phones.